 When Applying for an Early Action Decision Makes Sense—or Doesn't

 Applying early might relieve you of some anxiety, especially if you get accepted.
-However, it adds stress to your fall semester—when you should be focusing on your grades.
-And it makes no sense to apply to colleges you know little about.
+As with the entire college application process, just be mindful that you’ll need to balance completing and submitting your applications with all of your other high school obligations.
+It’s also important to consider that it might not make sense to apply to colleges you know little about.
 Do the research to be sure your early action colleges have the academic, campus, and social qualities you want.
 Also, if you don't meet a college's admissions standards, applying early won't help.
-You are better off improving your grades and applying for a regular decision.
+You are better off focusing on improving your grades and applying regular decision.

 Suppose You Don't Get Accepted?